8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 Here are the steps:

-1. Stand upright with your feet hip-width apart, standing on a resistance band, crossing the band in front of your body so that the handle that comes from your left foot is held in your right hand and vice versa.
+1. Stand upright with your feet hip-width apart, standing on a resistance band, crossing the band in front of your body so that the handle from your left foot is held in your right hand and vice versa.
 The band should form a giant letter X in front of your body.

 3. Pull the ends of the band up to armpit height with your palms facing away from your body.